 There’s an old legend that the Spanish once set out to conquer Barbados.
 Upon approaching the island, the mission captain looked through his telescope and saw what he thought were hundreds of thousands of English soldiers with long spears standing at attention.
 Upon seeing this, he decided to abandon the mission and return home.
 Interestingly, what that captain saw was what we know as cane arrows.

 Festival of Crop Over

 In line with the historical significance of the sugar cane crop, the major annual cultural festival of Barbados is called Crop Over, which signifies the end of the sugar cane crop harvest.

-Held throughout July and ending in Grand Kadooment Day parade on the first Monday in August, the Crop Over carnival involves a wide variety of entertainment and celebrations that brings thousands of tourists to the island each year.
+The Crop Over festival involves a wide variety of entertainment and celebrations that brings thousands of tourists to the island each year.
+Held throughout July and ending in Grand Kadooment Day parade on the first Monday in August.

-In the lead up to the Grand Kadooment Day finale parade, the festival features numerous calypso and soca music competitions amongst other events and cultural activities, all of which have historical ties back to the original African slaves.
+In the lead up to the parade, the festival features numerous calypso and soca music competitions.
+These events and cultural activities, all have historical ties back to the original African slaves.

 The slaves invented the Crop Over custom by their celebrations of the end of the hard sugar cane harvest.

 More Info: Get more info about the Crop Over Festival.

 Come and see for yourself.

 The mixture of influences on Barbadian culture makes for an unusual cultural combination.
-The island of Barbados is an eclectic mix of people, nightlife, food, and drink, music, style, housing, and architecture; the list could go on!
+The island of Barbados is an eclectic mix of people, nightlife, food, and drink, music, style, housing, and architecture; the list could go on and on.

-Although it can be said to be quite conservative, Barbados culture is also very open-minded – just ask any local about a good ‘wine’ (not the alcoholic variety), and you’ll understand what we mean.
+Barbados culture is very open-minded – ask any local about a good ‘wine’ (not the alcoholic variety), and you’ll understand what we mean.

 Culture in Barbados is an excellent balance of old and new traditions, and you can see this reflected all over the island.

-To get a real understanding of what makes Bajan culture so unique, we recommend you come and experience it for yourself.
+To get a real understanding of what makes the Bajan culture so unique, we recommend you come and experience it for yourself.